kasparsd/besst-reference/README.md

 - What is the CAN protocol?
 - Is it possible to use generic USB-to-CAN adapters for communication?

+## BESST Box Hardware

+The application includes Windows drivers for the following Silicon Labs (VID 10C4) hardware:

+- Silicon Labs CP210x USB to UART Bridge (PID EA60, EA63)
+- Silicon Labs Dual CP2105 USB to UART Bridge (PID EA70, EA7A)
+- Silicon Labs Quad CP2108 USB to UART Bridge (PID EA71, EA7B)

+so it is reasonable to assume that the BESST Box is based on one of these chips.

 ## Related Projects

 - https://github.com/OpenSourceEBike/Bafang_M500_M600